KarlinSmith08/KarlinSmithPortfolio/_posts/2026-01-21-Daily-Journal-Atrium.md

 **January 29th, 2026**: The suggested date for the meeting did not work for Mrs. Smith, so I spent this day proposing and scheduling another meeting.

 **February 4th, 2026**: I colleted my second variant of the screw section from the printer and tested it on the mount.

+**February 5th, 2026**: I made the water bottle holder coming off of the screw section, attached to the bottom of the holder.

+**February 6th, 2026**: I moved the screw setion to the side of the water bottle holder across from the hole for the handle.